-During the three months ended March 31, 2010, the Company wrote-off approximately \$1.3 million of costs incurred in prior years for a potential development project in Williamsport, Pennsylvania that the Company determined would not go forward.
-During the three months ended March 31, 2009, the Company wrote-off costs incurred related to the acquisitions of San Souci Plaza and New London Mall (net of minority interest share) and the costs primarily associated with a cancelled acquisition (an aggregate of approximately \$1.5 million).
+During the three months ended March 31, 2010 and the six months ended June 30, 2010, the Company wrote off approximately \$1.3 million of costs incurred in prior years for a potential development project in Williamsport, Pennsylvania that the Company determined would not go forward.
+During the three months ended March 31, 2009 and the six months ended June 30,

+2009, the Company wrote off costs incurred related to the acquisitions of San Souci Plaza and New London Mall (net of minority interest share) and the costs primarily associated with a cancelled acquisition (an aggregate of approximately \$1.5 million).

-In connection with the RioCan joint venture transactions, the Company recorded an additional impairment charge of approximately \$1.6 million during the three months ended March 31, 2010, related principally to the remaining completion work at the Blue Mountain Commons property transferred to the joint venture in December 2009.
-The accounting treatment presentation on the accompanying consolidated statements of operations is to reflect the results of the properties' operations prospectively following their transfer to the joint venture as "equity in income of unconsolidated joint ventures".
-Accordingly, the accompanying statement of operations includes revenues for the properties transferred or to be transferred to the RioCan joint venture in the amounts of \$2.6 million and \$4.8 million, respectively, for three months ended March 31, 2010 and 2009.
+In connection with the Cedar/RioCan joint venture transactions, the Company recorded additional impairment charges related principally to the remaining completion work at the Blue Mountain Commons property transferred to the joint venture in December 2009 (\$0.6 million and \$2.1 million for the three and six months ended June 30, 2010, respectively).
+The accounting treatment presentation on the accompanying consolidated statements of operations is to reflect the results of the properties' operations through the respective dates of transfer in current operations and, prospectively, following their transfer to the joint venture, as "equity in income of unconsolidated joint ventures".
+Accordingly, the accompanying statement of operations includes revenues prior to the properties being transferred to the Cedar/RioCan joint venture in the amounts of \$0.7 million and \$4.4 million, respectively, for three months ended June 30, 2010 and 2009, and \$3.3 million and \$9.2 million, respectively, for the six months ended June 30, 2010 and 2009.

-On February 25, 2010, the Company sold its 7,000 square foot Family Dollar convenience center, located in Zanesville, Ohio, for a sales price of \$575,000; the Company realized a net gain on the transaction of approximately \$175,000.
-The property's results of operations have been classified as "discontinued operations" for all periods presented.
-During the year ended December 31, 2009, the Company sold, or treated as "held for sale", nine of its drug store/convenience centers, located in Ohio and New York of these, three centers were sold during the three months ended March 31, 2010 for an aggregate sales price of approximately \$10.1 million.
+As of June 30, 2010, the Company has treated as "held for sale" its 105,000 square foot Long Reach Village shopping center, located in Columbia, Maryland, with a projected sales price of approximately \$5.5 million.
+In connection with the decision to sell the property, the Company has recorded an impairment charge of approximately \$3.0 million during the three months ended June 30, 2010.
+On February 25, 2010, the Company sold its 7,000 square foot Family Dollar convenience center, located in Zanesville, Ohio, for a sales price of \$575,000; the Company realized a net gain on the transaction of approximately \$170,000.
+The properties' results of operations have been classified as "discontinued operations" for all periods presented.
+During the year ended December 31, 2009, the Company sold, or treated as "held for sale", nine of its drug store/convenience centers, located in Ohio and New York.
+Of these, three centers were sold during the three months ended March 31, 2010 for an aggregate sales price of approximately \$10.1 million.
 In connection with these transactions, the Company recorded an additional impairment charge of approximately \$248,000 during the three months ended March 31, 2010.

-The following is a summary of the components of (loss) income from discontinued operations for the three months ended March 31, 2010 and 2009, respectively:
+The following is a summary of the components of (loss) income from discontinued operations for the three and six months ended June 30, 2010 and 2009, respectively: